MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio-portal.md

 zone_pivot_groups: optimization-platforms
 ---

-# Quickstart: Solve an optimization problem in the Azure Quantum portal
+# Quickstart: Solve an optimization problem using an Azure Quantum notebook

 Learn how to use Azure Quantum optimization solvers to solve a simple binary optimization problem.
 This procedure uses Notebooks in the Azure Quantum portal.